helidon-io/helidon/docs/se/openapi/openapi.md

 Add a static file at `META-INF/openapi.yml`, `META-INF/openapi.yaml`, or `META-INF/openapi.json`.
-Tools such as Swagger let you describe your app’s API and they then generate an OpenAPI document file which you can include in your application so OpenAPI can use it.
+Tools such as Swagger let you describe your app’s API , and they then generate an OpenAPI document file which you can include in your application so OpenAPI can use it.

 ### Accessing the REST Endpoint

-Once you have added the SE OpenAPI dependency to your project, if you are using auto-discovery—​or if you are not using auto-discovery and you have added code to register the `OpenApiFeature` object with your routing—​then your application responds to the built-in endpoint — `/openapi` — and returns the OpenAPI document describing the endpoints in your application.
+Once you have added the SE OpenAPI dependency to your project, if you are using auto-discovery or if you are not using auto-discovery and you have added code to register the `OpenApiFeature` object with your routing then your application responds to the built-in endpoint — `/openapi` — and returns the OpenAPI document describing the endpoints in your application.